Roy Hamilton: Death

 In early July 1969, Hamilton suffered a massive cerebral hemorrhage at his home in New Rochelle, New York.
 He was taken to New Rochelle General Hospital where he lay in a coma for more than a week.
 On July 20, 1969, he was removed from life support and died.
 Hamilton was 40 years old.
 Some connected his earlier illness that caused his retirement to his death, although a connection was never proven.

 In a 2017 documentary for the BBC, Hamilton’s son Roy Hamilton Jr. revealed that Elvis Presley sent Roy's wife, Myrna, a rose every day Hamilton was in the hospital.
-When Hamilton passed away from complications of his stroke, Presley sent Myrna flowers for the following six months.
+When Hamilton died from complications of his stroke, Presley sent Myrna flowers for the following six months.

 At the time of his death, Hamilton was heavily in debt, forcing him, a week before he died, to borrow heavily on his insurance policy to pay off back taxes.
 This prompted his widow, Myrna, to publicly seek funds for his burial.
-Elvis Presley is said to have covered Hamilton’s outstanding medical bills and funeral costs.
+Elvis Presley is said to have covered Hamilton's outstanding medical bills and funeral costs.
 At Hamilton's funeral service, messages of condolence sent by Presley, Mahalia Jackson and B.B.
 King were read out to the mourners.